inoshadi/docker-lamp/README.md

 - `bash` access to the container

 ### Examples
-- Basic usage, accessable on port `8080`:
+- Basic usage, using port `8080`:
   ```
   docker run -d -p 8080:80 inoshadi/docker-lamp
   ```
-- To access the site contents from outside the container you should map `/var/www/html` map with your local files in `/home/inoshadi/html`:
+- To access the site contents from outside the container you should map `/var/www/html` with your local files in `/home/inoshadi/html`:
   ```
   docker run -d -p 8080:80 -v /home/inoshadi/html:/var/www/html inoshadi/docker-lamp
   ```